viennacl/viennaclbench-dev/README.md

 mailing list</a>.<br>

 <h2>Requirements</h2>
-The following packages need to be available on your system:
+The following packages need to be available on your system (similar versions may work):
   - Qt4 (tested with 4.8.5) or Qt5 (tested with 5.2.0 and 5.3.0)<br>
   - Qt Creator with QMake; alternatively, a CMake build is now available<br>
   - CMake 2.8.11 (Qt5) or 2.6 (Qt4)<br>
-  - Boost 1.55<br>
   - OpenCL SDK (tested with AMD APP SDK 2.9)
 Other dependencies are libarchive, zlib, and ViennaCL, which are cloned automatically through git and don't require extra preparation.